ttntm/ttntm/src/pages/uses.md

 I started playing guitar a long time ago, and I still do.
 [I owned many guitars](/blog/six-string-memories/), and currently, I'm using a [PRS SE Hollowbody Standard](/img/blog/guitars/prs.jpg).
 It’s a truly amazing guitar, versatile and powerful, so I'm enjoying every second I'm playing it.

 The guitar is usually plugged into a Yamaha THR10v2 (the original THR10, with the v2 firmware - a _great_ modeling amp!) that's wired to a pair of ATH-M50x headphones.
-Occasionally, I'm also using some vintage AKG K240s that I inherited from my father.
+Occasionally, I'm using some vintage AKG K240s that I inherited from my father.
 My setup also includes a DigiTech JamMan Solo looper pedal - a recent addition, but quite a game changer for practicing alone (don't ask why I didn't get one 20 years ago, IDK).

 Sometimes, I'm playing through my Two Notes Le Crunch tube preamp too.
 It can be used as a standalone pedal amp, which is very convenient!
 I also own a couple of effect pedals - an old HM-2, a random Chinese overdrive pedal, and a Tube Screamer I built from a kit - but I'm hardly using them these days.